Adobe Sign - How do I send documents for signature?

 |E-Signatures at the University of Illinois||Sending documents for signature||Adobe Sign Tutorials||Adobe Sign Troubleshooting|

 This guide covers all the important processes in Adobe Sign and familiarizes you with the user interface.
-The Adobe Sign Help system provides more information where needed.
+The Adobe Sign Help system provides more in-depth information where needed.

 Quick overview of the pages in the Adobe Sign interface: Home, Send, Manage, and Reports.

 Sending documents and collecting signatures and approvals is what Adobe Sign is all about!
-Every customer has different requirements regarding who needs to interact with the document and in what order, so there are a number of features available in the Send page interface about which you should be aware.
+Every customer has different requirements regarding who needs to interact with the document and in what order, so there are a number of workflow features available in the Send page interface about which you should be aware.

 Experiencing the signing process is helpful in understanding the end result of the configurations done by the sender.

 Managing your agreements is an important part of working with Adobe Sign.
 Use the Manage page to track, process, and customize agreements.
 Whether it’s canceling an agreement or replacing the signer, these processes allow you to influence the transaction’s progress in the system.

 The report feature lets you check on how your account is using Adobe Sign.
 Build your own reports and gain complete visibility into your document signing process, while seeing how individual groups or users are doing.